leejtding/gsDesignCRT/README.md

 # gsDesignCRT

-The gsDesignCRT package supports group sequential cluster randomized trial design, largely as presented in the book Group Sequential Methods with Applications to Clinical Trials by Christopher Jennison and Bruce Turnbull (Chapman and Hall/CRC, 2000) and implemented in the package gsDesign (Anderson, 2024).
+The gsDesignCRT package supports group sequential cluster randomized trial design, extending the package gsDesign (Anderson, 2024) based on methods described in the manuscript "Designing group sequential cluster randomized trials with continuous or binary outcomes" by Lee Ding and Rui Wang.

 ## Installation